The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: KL divergence evolution and bounds

 Notice that the first term on the right-hand side corresponds to the Probability Flow ODE, i.e. the reverse-time SDE with $\gamma\equiv0$, and the second is closely related to the Langevin equation \eqref{langevin}.
 Inspired by this form, in \cite[Section 4]{karras} it is proposed that the reverse-time SDE should be seen as the Probability Flow ODE with the addition of a Langevin-like error-correcting term.
 This suggests that a bound similar to \eqref{langevin entropy decrease} might be found for the reverse-time SDE.

-This idea can be formulated and studied more precisely by considering the KL divergences between the densities $\tilde{p}_\tau$ of the reverse-time SDE with some initial density $\tilde{p}_0$, and the densities $\bar{p}_\tau$ of the reverse-time SDE with initial density $\bar{p}_0=p_T$, which, by Lemma \ref{lemma rev time}, correspond to the densities of the forward SDE.
-As discussed in Section \ref{sec: related work}, the KL divergence has been a common metric to evaluate the performance of the diffusion algorithm.
+This idea can be formulated and studied more precisely by considering the KL divergences between two densities $\tilde{p}_\tau, \bar{p}_\tau$ of the reverse-time SDE, one with a given initial density $\tilde{p}_0$ and the other with $\bar{p}_0=p_T$, matching the forward process.
+By Lemma \ref{lemma rev time}, we know that the densities $\bar{p}_\tau$ correspond to the densities of the forward process for all $\tau\in[0, T)$.
+As discussed in Section \ref{sec: related work}, the KL divergences are usual metrics to evaluate the performance of the diffusion algorithm.
 In Section \ref{subsection: exact scores}, we obtain a result analogous to \eqref{langevin entropy decrease}, with $\bar{p}_\tau$ assuming the role of the stationary distribution $\pi$.
 Section \ref{subsection: approx scores} studies the more general case of an approximated reverse-time SDE, in which $\nabla\log \bar{p}_\tau(x)$ is replaced by $s(x,\tau) := \nabla\log \bar{p}_\tau(x) + \epsilon(x, \tau)$, for an approximation error $\epsilon(x, \tau)$.